Hadi-Tavana/Multisite-AD-Lab/README.md

 This configuration includes predefined rules for detecting various tactics and techniques based on the MITRE ATT&CK framework.
 It is widely adopted in blue team environments and threat hunting labs.

 📥 How to Download

 You can download the latest version of Olaf’s Sysmon configuration from his GitHub repository using the following steps:

 Visit the repository:

 🔗[github repo](https://raw.githubusercontent.com/olafhartong/sysmon-modular/master/sysmonconfig.xml)

 once you visited the webpage right click it and hit save as.

 ![sysmonConfig](images/sec/sysmonConfig.png)

-extrct sysmon and put the extracted file on the same direcotry as sysmonconfig.xml and open powershell in the direcotyr.
+extract sysmon and put the extracted file on the same direcotry as sysmonconfig.xml and open powershell in the directory.

 ![sysmonWithPowershell](images/sec/sysmonWithPowershell.png)